 1. Remove the drawer from the cabinet

 This is one time when you don’t want to estimate – accuracy is key.
-Removing the drawer may require some manipulating.
-Most drawers will require that you fully extend the drawer, then lift up and it will come right out.
-If that doesn’t work, guide the drawer so it is mostly extended, then lift the back of the drawer to pop the wheels out of the guides.
-If neither of those options work, it may be necessary to use a screwdriver to remove the wheels from the guides.
+Removing the drawer may require some manipulation.
+Most drawers will require that you fully extend the drawer, then lift up, and it will come right out.
+If that doesn’t work, guide the drawer so it is mainly extended, then lift the back of the drawer to pop the wheels out of the guides.
+If neither of those options works, it may be necessary to use a screwdriver to remove the wheels from the guides.

 2. Measure the box, not the drawer front

 Since the front face of the drawer works to stop the drawer from entering the cabinet, it should not be measured.
 Start at the back of the box and measure to the front of the box without including the face of the drawer.
 Once you have the length, round the number down.
 For example, if the drawer is 20 ½ inches long you will need to purchase 20 inch drawer slides.